Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Want to book your train tickets now?
 Just start a search with us today.
 If you want to find out more about the journey, read on for timetables (including first and last train times), FAQs and tips on how to book cheap train tickets.

-Luxembourg to Milan Malpensa Airport T1 by train
+Trains to Milan Malpensa Airport T1 from Luxembourg

 First train